konexis/VoiceAssistant/README.md

-# VoiceAssistant
+# VoiceAssistant :smiley::microphone:
 A GUI vocal assistant

-This program uses some external modules:
+This program uses serveral external modules.
+There are 3 kinds of them in this project:

-1. PyAutoGui and related (Al Sweigart)
+# 1. GUI AUTOMATION MODULES
+  PyAutoGui, PyGetWindow, etc.

+# 2. IMAGE MANIPULATION MODULES
-2. Pillow
+   Pillow
-3. SpeechRecognition (Anthony Zhang)
+# 3. AUDIO RECOGNIZING AND ANALYZING MODULES
+   SpeechRecognition,PyAudio